Home/ Blog / GMAT / GMAT Reading Comprehension: Strategy, Question Types and Practice

 The five main GMAT RC question types are Main Idea / Primary Purpose, Supporting Idea (Detail), Inference, Author’s Tone or Attitude, and Function of a Detail.
 Each has a distinct wrong-answer pattern: main idea questions trap with too-narrow or too-broad answers; inference questions trap with “one step too far” conclusions; tone questions trap when candidates miss the author’s evaluative language during the first read.

-For a long passage with 3 questions: approximately 2-2.5 minutes reading and mapping, then 1.5-2 minutes per question, total 6.5-9 minutes.
-For a short passage with 1 question: 60-90 seconds reading and 90 seconds on the question, total 2.5-3 minutes.
-The 2-minute average across the full 23-question Verbal section is a firm constraint.
-Spending over 2.5 minutes on any single question is usually a poor time trade-off.
+For a long passage with three questions: approximately 2–2.5 minutes reading and mapping, then 1.5–2 minutes per question, for a total of 6.5–9 minutes.
+For a short passage with one question: 60–90 seconds reading and 90 seconds on the question, for a total of 2.5–3 minutes.
+The 2-minute average across the full 23-question Verbal section is a firm constraint, spending over 2.5 minutes on any single question is usually a poor time trade-off.

 Ready to build a GMAT Verbal score that holds up on test day?